Girls' Frontline: Reception

 Girls' Frontline was the 3rd top-grossing game by revenue on Google Play and the 5th top-grossing game on the Apple App Store for the South Korean region in 2017.
 The perception that the game doesn't force players to use pay-to-win microtransactions compared to other mobile games, along with its encouragement of player interaction during automatic battles, are often-cited reasons for the game's popularity in South Korea, where it is the first Chinese-developed game to be able to compete with domestically created rivals.
 According to the "2025 China videogame industry trends and future potential analysis report" released by Chinese analytics firm CNG, the game franchise has over 30 million players worldwide.

 Prior to 2010, games targeting "otaku" players in South Korea were largely absent; while the introduction of Kantai Collection in Japan during 2013 significantly influenced the trajectory of otaku-focused games there, Kantai Collection had very little impact in South Korea, presumably due to it not having an official release in the country, likely out of concern of the potential for controversy over the game's theme of World War II Imperial Japanese Navy warships.
-South Korean games media ThisIsGame argues that it was Girls' Frontline which filled the void left by Kantai Collections absence in South Korea, and that gameplay designs originally introduced by Kantai Collection such as its monetization system and character construction mechanic were well-received by Korean players of Girls' Frontline.
+South Korean games media ThisIsGame argues that it was Girls' Frontline which filled the void left by Kantai Collections absence in South Korea, and that gameplay designs originally introduced by Kantai Collection such as its monetization system and character construction mechanic were well received by Korean players of Girls' Frontline.

 Hong Kong Inmedia describes Girls' Frontline as more like a novel that the player needs to clear missions for in order to continue reading, rather than a mobile game, noting that the ultimate focus of the game revolves around the narrative involving the game's characters, and that the storyline serves as the game's most defining strength.

 In a 2020 interview between game producer Yuzhong and Youxi Ribao, it was revealed that towards the later years of the game, revenue between the domestic Chinese server and the global servers eventually reached a 1:1 ratio, and Yuzhong attributes this overseas success to a strong gun culture in the United States, in addition to the existence of compulsory national service in South Korea.

-Incidents

-On March 21, 2018, following the official announcement of K7 as a new playable T-Doll for the game, South Korean activists accused the character's illustrator of being sympathetic to the Megalia feminist movement, sparking widespread debate online; after Sunborn initially responded with a statement explaining that "there has been no evidence that any K7 illustrator belongs to a certain extreme feminist organisation", players in South Korea reacted negatively to the statement, and in response, K7 was permanently removed from the game.
-On March 22, the illustrator issued a public apology, and deleted her social media presence.